Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Conclusion

 \section{Conclusion}

 This work investigates the critical issue of hallucinations in MLRMs.
-We begin by analyzing two key factors contributing to hallucination emergence, based on which we propose C3PO, a two-stage training framework that first adopts SFT to remove redundancy in generated reasoning trajectories, and then explicitly enhances reasoning via contrastive preference optimization with carefully constructed preference pairs.
-We theoretically justify the proposed framework from the information bottleneck principle.
+We begin by analyzing two key factors contributing to hallucination emergence, based on which we propose C3PO, a two-stage training framework that first adopts SFT to remove noise and redundancy in generated reasoning trajectories, and then explicitly enhances reasoning via contrastive preference optimization with carefully constructed preference pairs.
+We theoretically justify the superiority of the proposed techniques from the information bottleneck principle.
 Extensive experiments across diverse MLRMs and benchmarks validate its effectiveness and generality.
 We highlight that this work makes a pioneering step in mitigating hallucinations in MLRMs, deepening the understanding of the underlying mechanisms, and inspiring future studies on mitigation strategies.